mgrouchy/link/README.md

 #Want to Contribute?
-Fork this repo, submit a pull request with your changes and an updated Authors.md with your name.
+Fork this repo, submit a pull request to `dev` the active development branch with your changes and an updated Authors.md with your name.

 Thats it!